JasonComo/LiftLog/README.md

 - Workout View: Users can view the workouts they have created.

-Keep in mind that LiftLog is not a fully functioning application that can remember account/workout information after closing the window, rather, it is a personal project intended to display both front-end and back-end development skills.
+Keep in mind that LiftLog is not a fully functioning application that can remember account/workout information after closing the window, rather, it is a personal project intended to display showcase my Python skills.

 ## Installation
 The Pillow module is the only module that needs to be installed, as the other modules, Tkinter and os, are included in Python.